frcdesign/FRCDesign.org/docs/design-guide/stage2/2A-drivebaseFullDetail.md

 <div class="mySlides fade">
     <figure>
         <img src="/img/design-guide/stage2a/batt/batt1s0.webp" style="width:100%">
         <figcaption>6.
 Insert the battery holder, spacer, and battery into the assembly.
-Don't forget to name your parts, organize your file tree, and set part materials.</figcaption>
+Don't forget to organize your feature tree, name your parts, assign part materials, and organize your assembly file tree.</figcaption>
     </figure>
 </div>